The-Knowledge-House/DS_22/phase_1/week_11/Project/README_pt1.md

 Feel free to name this repository any descriptive name that describes the goal of this project!

-## Part 2

-Once you have set your project up, you will create Python code within `extract.py` that requests the closing price of your 5 companies from the Polygon API from April 1 2021 to April 1 2022, and saves each day

-## Part 3 (Challenge + Extra Credit)

-Create a line plot of standard deviations of your 5 graphs

 ## FAQ

 ### Using an API

 To complete this project, you will need to sign up for a free API key via [Polygon](https://polygon.io/).

-### Using the CSV Module

-To write & read data, we will be utilizing the [csv](https://docs.python.org/3/library/csv.html).

 ## Documentation

 ### DocStrings & Comments

 Ensure that your project is appropriately commented with all necessary comments and docstrings.
 That is, if you have created a class, this class must also contain a docstring.
 Singular functions must also contain a docstring if they are not attached to a class.